 A: Sunoco Logistics Partners L.P.
-(SXL), headquartered in Philadelphia, is a publicly traded partnership that owns pipelines, terminals and other assets used in the purchase, transfer and sale of:
+(SXL) is a publicly traded partnership that owns pipelines, terminals and other assets used in the purchase, transfer and sale of:

-- crude oil; - refined products such as gasoline, diesel and jet fuel; - natural gas liquids, such as propane, ethane and butane.
+- crude oil: - refined products such as gasoline, diesel and jet fuel; - natural gas liquids, such as propane, ethane and butane.